The Tinder Swindler reacts to Netflix series before deleting Instagram

-The Tinder Swindler ‘Simon Leviev’ reacts to Netflix series before deleting Instagram account
+The Tinder Swindler ‘Simon Leviev’ reacts to hit Netflix series before deleting Instagram account

 ‘I will share my side of the story,’ he wrote